University of St. Gallen

 About the Summit

 AIESEC St. Gallen is honoured to introduce you to the first student-organized conference in Switzerland about Africa.
 The Summit is aimed at addressing the general public, students, academics and entrepreneurs who are interested in Africa and want to know more about its evolving business pattern.
-Registrations for the Summit can be done directly on the website as well as on October 15th at the University of St.Gallen.

-The St. Gallen Africa Summit 2018 will start on October 15th.
+The St. Gallen Africa Summit 2020 will start on March 23th.
 We will assist in creating a dialogue between academics, business leaders, entrepreneurs and students through panel discussions and interactive workshops.
 The Summit will feature highly inspirational content sessions and professional networking opportunities with current and future business leaders.

 AIESEC is an NGO that provides students with leadership development, cross-cultural global internships and volunteer exchange experiences across the globe, with the focus to empower young people so they can make a positive impact on society.
 The AIESEC network includes over 100,000 members in 133 countries and territories.